dtx525942103/RapidASR/README.md

-I'm still working on transplanting the python version to CPP version.
+I'm still working on transplanting the version  from Python to CPP.
 Please wait for a while.

-The model is original from https://github.com/wenet-e2e/wenet/tree/main/examples/wenetspeech/s0
+The model is original from https://github.com/wenet-e2e/wenet/tree/main/examples/wenetspeech/s0 and tested with recognize-onnx.py.